The latest PR news from the Holmes Report.

 Continental/Middle East/Africa | UK | Network | About/FAQ

 The Holmes Report’s Best Agencies to Work For are determined by a comprehensive survey of agency employees at more than 25 consultancies throughout EMEA.
 The process solicits employee views on a wide range of issues ranging from the integrity of senior management to the quality of professional development, from empowerment and risk-taking to compensation.
 For more information on the methodology — and how you can order your own agency's results — visit this section's About/FAQ page.
-The top winner in each category will be recognized at the 2017 EMEA SABRE Awards, taking place at the Roundhouse in London on May 23.
+The top winner in each category was recognized at the 2017 EMEA SABRE Awards, at the Roundhouse in London on May 23.

 1. APCO Worldwide (Independent)